ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 ---

-14. Consider a language with an alphabet of $27$ characters.
+Q. Consider a language with an alphabet of $27$ characters.
 What would be the maximal entropy of this language?

 <details><summary><b>Answer</b></summary>